MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/default-template.md

 By default, local sign in and Azure Active directory identity providers are enabled.
 You can enable other identity providers like Facebook, LinkedIn by selectin Configure option.
 Click the + New provider to add a new identity provide if you like to configure a new one.

 Here is a screenshot of the signIn page presented to all the visitors.
-Based on the authentication supported a user can sign in or register to gain access to the site.
+Based on the authentication supported, a user can sign in or register to gain access to the site.

 The Set up workspace also includes table permissions.
 These allow a maker to define the access type, privileges and assign roles.
 By default, this template has table permissions set to Global access, create privilege and roles set to Anonymous users, authenticated users, and administrators.
 Meaning all these three roles can create a record in Feedback table which is performed upon Contact us form submission.